lisongxu/CSCE156-Lab-Java-File/readme.md

 ## 2.1 Formatted Output

-Most programming languages support or implement the standard functionality of the `printf()` or "print formatted" output originally provided in the C programming language.
+In Java you can use `String.format()` to format a `String` and save it to a variable or you can use `System.out.printf()` to output the result directly to the standard output.

-Functions like `printf()` are *variable argument function* which means that they can take a *variable* number of arguments.
+Both methods take a *variable* number of arguments.
 The first argument is a string that specifies a *format* in which to print the subsequent arguments.
 Various flags can be used to print different types of variable values in a specific format.
 Some of the major flags